iamsiriil/sc_harmonizer01/README.md

 **Note**: If you prefer to use a Python virtual environment, it is advisable to place it in `sc_harmony01/score/python/` as `venv/`.
 The program will automatically detect and use it when available.

 ## Next Steps

-Although the current version is functional, several areas require refinement before moving on to the next iteration:
+Even though the current version of the program is functional, some aspects need fine-tuning before progressing to the next iteration of the project:

-* **Algorithmic efficiency** – optimize backtracking and refine rule assignment to reduce unnecessary recursion.
+* **Algorithmic efficiency** – Backtracking is computationally demanding, and SuperCollider isn’t ideal for heavy logic.
+Depending on progression length and rule complexity, a call to harmonizeProg can take from a few milliseconds to, in rare cases, a few seconds, leading to inconsistent performance.
+The backtracking process should be optimized and rule setup refined to prevent unnecessary recursion.

-* **Quality of progression** – fine-tune rule profiles for higher musical quality.
+* **Quality of progression** – The rule assignment during parsing needs refinement to ensure higher musical quality and stylistic consistency.

-* **Testing** – expand unit testing for stability.

-* **Score export** – make the system OS-agnostic for easier use beyond the current Debian+Python setup.
+* **Logger** – Currently limited to console output.
+Add the ability to log to a file to make debugging and long-run tracing more practical (especially for larger test suites).

+* **Testing** – More systematic unit testing is required to ensure robustness across progressions, rule sets, and edge cases.
+Some subsystems—such as progression rules, the parser, and sustain functions—still require unit tests.

+* **Score export** – This functionality was primarily developed as an additional testing tool to assess the quality of the generated progression in score form.
+As such, it does not currently reflect user-assigned durations or the suspension of common tones.
+Over time, it should be made more robust and expanded into a true composition aid, capable of reflecting user-assigned durations and suspensions.

-* **Further documentation** – extend documentation (possibly via a repository wiki) to explain subsystems and implementation choices in detail.
+* **Further documentation** – Additional documentation (e.g., a repository wiki) to explain subsystems and design choices in greater detail.

 ## Contributing & Support